Kane Biotech Announces Issuance of Common Shares in Payment of Outstanding Interest

-Kane Biotech is a biotechnology company engaged in the research, development and commercialization of technologies and products that prevent and remove microbial biofilms.
-Biofilms develop when bacteria and other microorganisms form a protective matrix that acts as a shield against attack.
-When in a biofilm, bacteria become highly resistant to antibiotics, antimicrobials, biocides, disinfectants, high temperatures and host immune responses.
-This resiliency contributes to numerous human and animal health related problems such as wound care infections, recurrent urinary tract infections, tooth decay, medical device associated and hospital-acquired infections, and foodborne bacterial infections.
-According to the United States National Institutes of Health biofilms are estimated to be responsible for 80% of all human bacterial infections and cost individuals, industry, governments and hospitals billions of dollars each year.
-As such, there is significant interest in safe and effective products that can combat the biofilm problem.
+Kane Biotech is a biotechnology company engaged in the development of products to prevent and disperse biofilms.
+Biofilms develop when bacteria, and other microorganisms, form a protective matrix that acts as a shield against attack.
+When in a biofilm, bacteria become highly resistant to antibiotics, biocides, disinfectants, high temperatures and host immune responses.
+This resiliency contributes to human health problems such as recurrent urinary tract infections, medical device associated infections and tooth decay.

-Kane Biotech uses patent protected technologies based on molecular mechanisms of biofilm formation and methods for finding compounds that inhibit or disrupt biofilms.
-The Corporation has evidence that these technologies have the potential to significantly improve the ability to prevent and/or destroy biofilms in several medical and industrial applications.
+Kane Biotech uses a patent protected technology based on molecular mechanisms of biofilm formation and methods for finding compounds that inhibit or disrupt biofilms.
+The Corporation has evidence that this technology has potential to significantly improve the ability to prevent and/or destroy biofilms in several medical and industrial applications.

 The TSX Venture Exchange does not accept responsibility for the adequacy or accuracy of this release.